IndianMiddleMan/Telegram-middleman-service-/README.md

 One and only telegram middle man service used by indian telegram users

-telegram username: @IDxYASH
+telegram channel: t.me/TarxMM

-note: don't waste time as i got daily 100's of escrows im the one and only GitHub mod to do escrow so
+first mm: t.me/IDxYASH

+second mm: t.me/TarxHmu

+note: don't waste our time if yournt serious of it  👍 (adding me to your personal group and scamming with buyer/selller is strictly prohibited! 🚫